countable-web/open-source-corporation/consulting/ORG_CHART.md

   * Work is assigned and checked by a Jr Partner.

 ### Jr Partner

-  * Expected to be the expert on at least one topic for the consultancy, and be aware of current literature there.
-The partner is expected to advocate their area of expertise is properly handled in projects.
-  * Is the primary contact for one or more client relationships.
+  * Is a primary contact for one or more client relationships.
-  * Takes responsibility for their clients, including planning work by other associates and partners.
+  * Takes responsibility for one's clients, including planning work by others, and escalating key issues before they grow.
-  * Paid a percentage rate of billables, minus company consultancy overhead and referral payout.
+  * Paid a percentage rate of billables, minus company Company overhead and referral payout.
   * Paid when billables are received, since they are responsible for collecting from clients.
-In the event of a default, the consultancy may pay up to 50% to the Partner.
+In the event of a default, the Company may pay up to 50% of the loss to the Partner if due process was followed for collection.
+  * Will be eligible for an officer post.

+### Sr Partner
+  * Has all the same responsibilities as a Jr Partner.
+  * Owns a share in the Company, which must be purchased at 50% of market rate.
+  * Deals with selection of Jr Partners.
+  * Deals with escalation of issues in projects managed by Jr Partners.
+  * Will be eligible for appointment to the board of directors.

+### All Partners
 Partners are expected to contribute some of the following, some of the time.
 The approximate commitment is a few hours per month.
 Beyond this a nominal stipend may be assigned when an initiative is approved in one of these areas.
+  * Mentor and provide feedback to others in the Company.
+  * Expected to be the expert on a few topics for the Company, and be aware of current literature there.
+The partner is expected to advocate their area of expertise is properly handled in projects.
   * Bring new business into the company (earning the referral commission as well on that business).
-  * Make recommendatons on the consultancy's strategic direction.
+  * Make recommendatons on the Company's strategic direction.
-  * Find ways to improve the consultancy's processeses (coding standards, CI, branch conventions, etc.)
+  * Find ways to improve the Company's processeses (coding standards, CI, branch conventions, etc.)
-  * Find ways to improve the consultancy's marketing (release public content, improve our website, find new channels for reaching clients).
+  * Find ways to improve the Company's marketing (release public content, improve our website, find new channels for reaching clients).

-### Sr Partner

-  * Has all the same responsibilities as a Jr Partner.
-  * Owns at least a 5% share in the consultancy.
-  * Deals with selection of Jr Partners.
-  * Deals with escalation of issues in projects managed by Jr Partners.
-  * Will normally be appointed to the board of directors based on this share of voting rights.